gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *But that night's dream wasn't one of those.
 She didn't swoop down at the last moment on a cloud moments ahead of a roaring wave of snow.
-She didn't do battle with an angry pack of lightnings armed only with her courage and a magic sword while Rash and Sensy and the rest of the village cheered her on.*
+She didn't do battle with an angry pack of squirrels armed only with her courage and a magic sword while Rash and Sensy and the rest of the village cheered her on.*